finalclass/construe/README.md

 var obj = construe({}, {
     test: {
         method: function () {
-            //in this method `this` is always set to obj }
+            //in this function `this` is always set to obj }
     }
 });